ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 And because I want you to be excited too,

-let me ask you, with a...
+let me give you, a...

 ------
 <!-- .slide: data-background-image="images/code_review.svg"-->